trovitsys/puppet-opendkim/README.md

     opendkim::domain{['example.com', 'example.org']:}
     opendkim::trusted{['10.0.0.0/8', '203.0.113.0/24']:}

-After puppet-run you need to copy contents of  /etc/opendkim/keys/example.com/relay-site.txt and then paste into corresponding DNS-zone as TXT
+After puppet-run you need to copy contents of  /etc/opendkim/keys/example.com/relay-site.txt and then paste into corresponding DNS-zone as TXT.
 Then repeat this action for example.org

 ## Reference